 Is your deck large enough for several zones?
 Move family game night into the great outdoors with a Yacht Club Shellback 5-Piece Adirondack Conversation Group that won’t rot, crack, chip, or splinter.

-If you do choose to go with deck furniture that won’t resist that effects of rain choose cover fabrics that are mildew- and water-resistant.
-However, to reduce your exposure to glaring sun and potential rain consider planning your deck underneath a large structure.
+If you do choose to go with deck furniture that won’t resist the effects of rain, choose cover fabrics that are mildew- and water-resistant.
+However, to reduce your exposure to glaring sun and potential showers, consider planning your deck underneath a large structure.
 As we mentioned previously, adding a roof, shade structure, or awnings to your deck will help curtail the rain or beating sun and allow you to sit outside more often.
-Another option is to situate standing umbrellas by your key seating areas to be used when the sun is at its peak and you simply don’t want to apply any more sunscreen.
+Another option is to situate standing umbrellas by your key seating areas to be used when the sun is at its peak, and you simply don’t want to apply any more sunscreen.

 Roofs will also allow you to install ceiling fans, which can be a lifesaver during sweltering summer afternoons.
 An artificial breeze will make all the difference when the air is stagnant.
 But, on the other hand, you want to know how to block wind on the patio during blustery autumn days.
 One solution is to build a makeshift wall of planters along the side of your deck filled with tall shrubs and grasses to act as a natural barrier to the wind.

 Rainy evenings are easier to enjoy when your deck is properly illuminated.
 Install in-the-ground pot lights along walkways and near seating areas for a waterproof lighting solution.
 Wall lanterns are a great option if your wall is underneath a balcony, awning, or other types of roof.